-One of the first rules of street photography is to work discreetly, and to do that you don't want to be walking around with a large zoom lens dangling from your neck.
-A prime lens is the order of the day, but which focal length is best for stomping the streets waiting to capture that decisive moment?
+One of the first rules of candid photography is to work discreetly, so the best lens for street photography isn't going to be a large zoom lens dangling from your neck.
+That's why a prime lens is the order of the day, but which focal length is best for stomping the streets waiting to capture that decisive moment?

 The answer is a 35mm prime lens, and its a focal length that's become widely regarded as the best lens for street photography and photojournalism.
 This classic focal length on a full-frame camera provides a comfortably wide viewing angle that allows you to get what you want in the frame, as well as delivering a natural perspective on the scene.

 While manual focus lenses have traditionally been very popular as the focus distance can be preset, the latest DSLR and mirrorless cameras offer rapid autofocusing speeds, even in poor light, allowing you to rely on the camera's AF performance to insure you get pin-sharp street shots.